coatyio/coaty-website/collections/_pages/nutshell.md

 ### Communication event patterns

-Coaty provides a set of event-based communication patterns to discover, query, share, and update data on demand in a distributed system.
-You can also perform remote operations by issuing one-to-many or many-to-many remote procedure call events.
+Coaty provides a set of event-based communication patterns to discover, query, share, and update data on demand in a distributed system, and to request execution of context-filtered remote operations.

 ![Communication event patterns](/_assets/nutshell/communication-event-patterns.png)

-Coaty's standardized communication protocol is build on top of exchangeable open-standard publish-subscribe (pub/sub) messaging protocols such as [MQTT](http://mqtt.org/) or [WAMP](https://wamp-proto.org/), but it does not expose the messaging primitives whcih are just an implementation detail.
+Coaty's standardized communication protocol is build on top of exchangeable open-standard publish-subscribe (pub/sub) messaging protocols such as [MQTT](http://mqtt.org/) or [WAMP](https://wamp-proto.org/), but it does not expose the messaging primitives which are just an implementation detail.
-By choosing WebSocket-aware pub/sub messaging systems, Coaty agents can also run in mobile and web browsers.
+By choosing WebSocket-aware pub/sub messaging systems, Coaty agents can also fully run in mobile and web browsers directly interacting with other Coaty agents.

 With the help of Reactive Programming, all Coaty event patterns are programmed in a simple, uniform way.
 You can find some examples in the section on